Rick00Kim/kururu-blog/content/about/index.en.md

 I'm interested in new IT technology and I am very experimental.

-So I am studying Cloud systems through some projects in lately.
+So I am current working for devops in Korea

+I mainly use about AWS cloud system.

 ## WORK HISTORY